How To Get Rid Of Nasal Parasites? | Clear, Fast Relief

 Nasal Irrigation and Hygiene Practices

-• Maintain good hand hygiene before touching your face or nose to prevent reinfection.
+• Maintain good hand hygiene before touching your face or nose to reduce additional contamination.

 • Avoid sharing towels, handkerchiefs, or personal items that come into contact with your nose.

-Consistent hygiene reduces chances of recurrence after medical treatment.
+Consistent hygiene reduces chances of secondary infection and may lower the risk of recurrence after medical treatment.

 Avoiding Reinfection: Lifestyle Considerations